Frequently Asked Questions

 Can you care for dogs that are ill or have special medical needs?

-If your dog has something that is contagious or that could possibly be contagious (for example, if your dog is coughing, has a runny nose or is sneezing), do not bring your dog to Hipster Hound until your veterinarian has confirmed that they are no longer a risk to other dogs.
+If your dog has something that is contagious or that could possibly be contagious (for example, coughing, runny nose or sneezing), do not bring your dog to The Hipster Hound until your veterinarian has confirmed they are no longer a risk to other dogs.
 You may be asked to provide a statement from your veterinarian confirming that it is safe for us to admit your dog.
-But, because we have a large number of staff members available Hipster Hound can be a great place for dogs who have non-contagious medical needs.
-It is important to keep in mind that there are other dogs in the facility, so if your dog has a compromised immune system or other health issues, you should discuss your plans with your veterinarian before deciding to board them in any facility.
-Remember, Hipster Hound cannot be held responsible if your dog becomes ill during or after their stay.
+However, because we have a large number of staff members available, The Hipster Hound can be a great place for dogs who have non-contagious medical needs.
+It is important to keep in mind, there are other dogs in the facility, so if your dog has a compromised immune system or other health issues, you should discuss your plans with your veterinarian before deciding to board them in any facility.
+Remember, The Hipster Hound cannot be held responsible if your dog becomes ill during or after their stay.

 Is my dog able to go outside?

 Yes.
 All dogs who attend daycare and/or boarding have full access to the indoor and outdoor play areas.
-On beautiful days, we leave the door open to the outside so they dogs can run in and out as often as they want while playing.
-During extremely hot/cold days or rain, the dogs play inside our climate-controlled warehouse with frequent bathroom breaks.
+On beautiful days, we leave the door open to the outside, so dogs can run in and out as often as they want while playing.
+During extremely hot, cold or rainy days, the dogs play inside our climate-controlled warehouse with frequent bathroom breaks.

 My dog usually eats lunch at home.
 Can he do this while he is at daycare or boarding?